signalfx/integrations/collectd/Example/readme.md

 1. Download this repository to your local machine.
 2. Download the sample configuration file from signalfx-integrations/helloworld/.
-3. Modify the sample configuration file to contain values that make sense for your environment, as described in the header.
+3. Modify the sample configuration file to contain values that make sense for your environment, as described [below](#configuration).
 4. Add the following line to collectd.conf, replacing the path with the path to the sample configuration file you downloaded in step 2:

   ```